landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 BP is great at asset references, visuals, ease of programming for non-technical people, and fast iteration.

-Since BP is essentially unmergeable, you'll need to consider this for your version control setup.
+Since most blueprints are .uassets and essentially unmergeable, you'll need to consider this for your version control setup.
 The most common approach is to use exclusive checkouts and file locks, although good team communication scales surprisingly well.
+Some .uassets can be merged (e.g., data assets in 5.3, data-only BPs in 5.4), but these are the exceptions and they can't be matched by a filename pattern in .gitattributes or a P4 typemap.

 There is a thing as too much C++.
 Do not ever hardcode an asset path into C++, these often lead to broken